You are hereHome › Transportation › Sustainable Commuting Programs › Commuter Benefits › Businesses/Employees ›

-The American Taxpayer Relief Act of 2012 is set to expire on December 31st, changing the monthly pre-tax spending limit for transit and vanpools from $245 to $130 per month.
+The American Taxpayer Relief Act of 2012 expired on December 31st, changing the monthly pre-tax spending limit for transit and vanpools from $245 to $130 per month.
 Please talk to your payroll staff or benefits vendor for instructions on how to adjust employee pre-tax deductions accordingly.

 Commuter Benefits are federally approved, employer-administered incentives offered as a pre-tax deduction or subsidy program to reduce employee commute costs for biking, taking transit, ridesharing and parking.
 The benefits decrease payroll taxes and employee commute costs.